hobbeswalsh/flask-sillywalk/README.rst

 Now that we've got an API registry, we can register some functions.
 The
-@register decorator, when just given a path (like @app.route), will register a GET mthod with no possible parameters.
+@register decorator, when just given a path (like @app.route), will register a GET method with no possible parameters.
 In order to document a method with parameters, we can feed the @register function some parameters.